-capital expenditure and asset values, depreciation expense and carrying amount estimates.
-It is presented to enable readers to gain ernment has an understanding of the levels of co fund asset confidence in the data behind the financial forecasts.
-Sisting levels of hout additional TAMP are:
+The key assumptions made in presenting the information contained in this TAMP and in preparing forecasts of required capital expenditure and asset values, depreciation expense and carrying amount estimates.
+It is presented to enable readers to gain an understanding of the levels of confidence in the data behind the financial forecasts.